Kepler Cheuvreux

-Kepler Cheuvreux is an independent European financial services company specializing in research, execution, advisory, and asset management services.
-Kepler Cheuvreux has 12 offices in Europe, 2 offices in the United States, and 600 employees worldwide.
+Kepler Cheuvreux is an independent European financial services company providing research, execution, advisory, and asset management services.

 History

 1997: origins

 Kepler Capital Markets was founded in 1997 under the name Julius Baer Brokerage (JBB), a wholly owned subsidiary of Swiss banking group Julius Baer Holding.
 In 2003, Julius Baer Holding sold JBB to Lightyear Fund, a US private equity firm.
-JBB then changed its name to Kepler Equities, which Icelandic bank Landsbanki acquired two years later in 2005 to develop a diversified financial services company, including equity, bond, and derivative brokerage, corporate finance, debt and credit investment, and investment solutions.
-Its name changed to Landsbanki Kepler.
+JBB then changed its name to Kepler Equities, which Icelandic bank Landsbanki acquired two years later in 2005 to develop a diversified financial services company, including equity, bond, and derivative brokerage, corporate finance, debt and credit investment, and investment services.

 2008: MBO and independence

 Following Landsbanki's bankruptcy in 2008, Kepler Landsbanki was bought out by its employees through an MBO (management buyout) and changed its name to Kepler Capital Markets (KCM).
 It became independent and focused solely on brokerage activities.

 2011: Equity investment by new institutional shareholders

 In 2011, the investment firm BlackFin Capital Partners acquired 47% of KCM's capital, bringing together four institutional shareholders: Caisse des Dépôts, Crédit Mutuel Arkéa, and Banca Leonardo, whose brokerage and research unit was acquired by KCM.